secretnodes/secretnodes.org/docs/swap.md

 ## When is the Token Swap?

-The swap is expected to occur mid June 2020, after a network upgrade is completed.
+The swap is expected to occur late June 2020 and possibly early July, schedule revovles around the network upgrade.

 ## Can I swap my tokens even if I didn't participate in the ICO?